jwstegemann/fritz2-docs/ListsinaModel.md

 There are four flavours of each to chose from to fit your use-case:

 * use `Flow<T>.each()` to map each instance of T to your `Tag`s.
-It uses Kotlin's equality function to determine whether or not two elements are the same, and therefore re-renders the whole content you mapped when an element is changed or moved.
+It uses Kotlin's equality function to determine whether two elements are the same, and therefore re-renders the whole content you mapped when an element is changed or moved.

-* with `Flow<T>.each(idProvider: (T) -> I)` you can also map each instance of T to your `Tag`s, but it uses the given idProvider to determine whether or not two elements are the same.
+* with `Flow<T>.each(idProvider: (T) -> I)` you can also map each instance of T to your `Tag`s, but it uses the given idProvider to determine whether two elements are the same.
 In your mapping, you can get a `SubStore` for an element using `listStore.sub(id, idProvider)`, so only the parts that actually changed will be re-rendered.
-Keep in mind: using this flavour without the `SubStore` an element with the same id but different constant will be treated as unchanged and therefore not be rerendered.
+Keep in mind: when using this flavour without the `SubStore`, an element with the same id but different constant will be treated as unchanged and therefore not be re-rendered.

-* with `Store<List<T>>.each(idProvider: (T) -> I)` you can also map a `SubStore<T>` to `Tag`s, but it uses the given idProvider to determine whether or not two elements are the same`, so only the parts that are bound and  actually changed will be re-rendered.
+* with `Store<List<T>>.each(idProvider: (T) -> I)` you can also map a `SubStore<T>` to `Tag`s, but it uses the given idProvider to determine whether two elements are the same`, so only the parts that are bound and  actually changed will be re-rendered.
 Use this whenever you work on entities that can be identified using some sort of constant id and need two-way-databinding.

 * use `Store<List<T>>.each()` to map a `SubStore<T>` to `Tag`s.
-It uses the list position of the element to determine whether or not two elements are the same.
+It uses the list position of the element to determine whether two elements are the same.
 This means that when inserting something into the middle of the list, the changed element AND ALL following elements will be re-rendered.
-Use this when you work on elements that are not identifiable using a constant id (like simple [String]s) and still need two-way-databinding.
+Use this when working on elements that are not identifiable using a constant id (like simple [String]s) and still need two-way-databinding.

 Like for the single elements in your `List`, you will also need to get `Store`s for elements "hidden" deeper in your [Nested Structures](NestedStructures.html).
 Let's see how fritz2 can help you here.